-Barkhausen noise analysis can be easily used to separate soft and hard parts in heat treatment applications and it can be used for detecting grinding burns.
+High hardness leads to low Barkhausen noise activity and low hardness to high Barkhausen noise activity.
+Barkhausen noise analysis can be easily used to separate soft and hard parts in heat treatment applications, and for detecting grinding burns.

 We provide Barkhausen noise inspection systems for a wide range of steel components in following automation levels: